St Hilary's School, Godalming: History

 In March 1971, the Surrey Girls' Chess Championship (for those under 18) took place at the school over two days.

 In 1983, the school stated that it "bases its teaching on firm Christian principles and aims at producing kind, well-disciplined, and happy children".

 For National Book Week 2003 and World Book Day 2018, children at the school dressed up as their favourite fictional character.

 In 2007, almost eighty children at St Hilary's took LAMDA examinations in the Speaking of Verse and Prose, with 36 distinctions and 38 merits awarded.

 In 2019, the British Council gave the school the accreditation of its International School Award, recognizing its commitment to international awareness and understanding across its teaching.
 Shortly after that, the school announced plans to become fully coeducational by 2022, bringing boys into all age groups.

 In 2020, the school was named as Independent Prep School of the Year 2020 by the Independent Schools Parent magazine, when it was reported to be teaching 218 children.
 James Priory, headmaster of Tonbridge School, one of the judges, presented the award.
 The school was again shortlisted for the award in 2024.

 By 2024, St Hilary's was taking both boys and girls between the ages of two and eleven.

 In November 2024, there was a merger of governance with St Edmund's School, Hindhead, but with both schools to retain their identities.

 In April 2025, the school announced the appointment of a new head, Duncan Sinclair, with effect from 1 September.

 Present day

 Facilities

-The school occupies a campus of 3.5 acres on Holloway Hill, Godalming, about half a mile from Godalming railway station.
-As well as classrooms, the facilities now include a library, a computing suite, art studios, an all-weather sports pitch, the Hiorns Centre for drama and dance, a dedicated music wing, a performing arts hall, woodland with a Forest School, and an adventure play area.
+The school has a campus of 3.5 acres on Holloway Hill, Godalming, about half a mile from Godalming railway station.
+The facilities include a library, a computing suite, art studios, an all-weather sports pitch, the Hiorns Centre for drama and dance, a dedicated music wing, a performing arts hall, woodland with a Forest School, and an adventure play area.
 A unit called 'The Hive' is a Lego Innovation Studio, one of only sixty nationwide, with most others being in senior schools, colleges, and universities.
 The Hive promotes critical thinking, creativity, and communication, in Science, Technology, Engineering, Arts, and Mathematics.

-In the Victorian main house are the head’s study, the school's administration, and the reception.
-Next to it is the dining room.

-From Year 4, all children have the use of a school iPad.

-All children travel to school daily, as there are no boarders.
-A school bus makes a tour of the Godalming area and many are able to travel on that.
-The service comes with breakfast and after-school activities, stretching the school day from 7:45 am to 6:00 pm.